History in brief

 - Delightful stained glass windows are glorious gifts in 1867, 1885, 1888, 1897 and 1911, when almost all the windows were enlarged and replaced.

-A new and comprehensive history of the church is in preparation and will be added to the website when completed.
+A new and comprehensive history of the church will be added to the website when completed.

 Thomas Becket arguing with King Henry II, 12th century.